 Another perk?
 The charming city of Savannah is just an hour's drive to the southeast.

 Although the university is the area's largest employer, manufacturing jobs also play an important part in the local economy.
-At the same time, it should be noted that Statesboro has a high poverty rate, or 41.8% vs. 13.3% for the state of Georgia as a whole.
+At the same time, it should be noted that Statesboro has a high poverty rate of 37.7% vs. 14.3% for the state of Georgia as a whole.

-Statesboro's place among America's cheapest small towns is largely due to housing costs, which are about 32% lower compared with the national average, while healthcare runs roughly 14% below average.
-For example, a visit to a doctor costs about 24% less in Statesboro.
-Dental care is about a fifth less expensive, according to the C2ER's Cost of Living Index.
+Statesboro's place among America's cheapest small towns is largely due to housing costs, which are 32% lower compared with the national average.
+Healthcare is another notable bargain, running 12% below the U.S. average.
+An appointment with a physician, for example, costs about 12% less in Statesboro, while dental care is 27% cheaper, according to C2ER's Cost of Living Index.